 Don’t get defensive about this; don’t decide that you should never do the thing again…”

 Without a functioning a social support system, only people with rich parents ever get that second chance.
-It’s no surprise that bankers could care less about this, since they don’t have to produce anything new to make money.
+It’s no surprise that bankers could care less about this, since they don’t have to produce anything new to make their money.
 But these days it seems that silicon valley is also willing to focus on corporate profits rather than innovation, even if that means looking the other way while legislators dismantle systems those propeller-heads needed when they were just starting out.
 If people thought WannaCry was bad in 2017, just wait till they see what AT&T and Comcast does with the net neutrality rollback.
 (And they called the bill the “Internet Freedom Act”…nope…that’s not Orwellian at all… )

 America will not succeed in the 21st century simply by making stuff cheaper with learning systems that remove human beings from the process.
 If that does happen, who’s going to have enough money to buy the consumer goods that keep the economy rolling?
 But they could reclaim that edge by re-imagining how technologies interact with people and the environment.
-Of course, no one from old money will support policies that might upset the profitable status quo, so the last thing they want is an educated population changing things around with a bunch of new ideas.
+Of course, no one from old money will support policies that might upset the profitable status quo, so the last thing they want is an educated population changing things with a bunch of new ideas.

 Unfortunately, the ‘new’ money created by the internet revolution is now acting like the old.
 With few exceptions, the major tech players are willfully dropping the ball, spinning up proprietary bank crypto-currencies when they could be using tools like blockchain to build efficient resource allocation systems for new energy sectors that use considerably less water and create far more jobs.
 It’s time for the de facto stewards of the internet to accept responsibility for their creations, which are becoming the real arbiters of trust, fairness and justice in our society.
 A good start along that path would be to make the voting system more secure from external threats, and from internal ones.